 Canon T6s vs Leica M10

 The Canon EOS Rebel T6s (called Canon 760D in some regions) and the Leica M10 (Typ 3656) are two digital cameras that were officially introduced, respectively, in February 2015 and January 2017.
-The T6s is a DSLR, while the M10 is a rangefinder-style mirrorless camera.
+The T6s is a DSLR, while the M10 is a rangefinder-focusing mirrorless camera.
 The cameras are based on an APS-C (T6s) and a full frame (M10) sensor.
 The Canon has a resolution of 24 megapixels, whereas the Leica provides 23.8 MP.

 Going beyond this snapshot of core features and characteristics, what are the differences between the Canon EOS Rebel T6s and the Leica M10 (Typ 3656)?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.